From TikTok ad types to social commerce and TikTok Shop, our comprehensive guide covers everything you need to know about how to sell on TikTok.

 Video Shopping Ads are the replacement for Dynamic Showcase Ads and Collection Ads.
-Just with those formats, TikTok Video Shopping Ads (for Catalog) work by using the data from your product feed.
-They are currently only available in beta testing but it is expected they will enjoy a wider release soon.
+As with those formats, TikTok Video Shopping Ads (for Catalog) work by using data from your product feed.

-Unlike other ad formats, they don’t require the brand or retailer to have set up TikTok Shopping.
-Brands simply upload their catalog on the TikTok Business Center, upload or generate videos alongside them, and then publish a campaign.
+Unlike other ad formats, Video Shopping Ads don’t require the brand or retailer to set up TikTok Shopping.
+Brands can simply upload their catalog to the TikTok Business Center, upload or generate videos alongside them, and publish a campaign.

 Video Shopping Ads (for TikTok Shopping)

 Since this is a blog about how to sell on TikTok Shop, this is most likely to be one of the most popular ad types you’ll be using.
-As such, make sure your TikTok Shop is connected to your Ads Account in the Business Center or the Seller Center.
+To use this format you need to make sure your TikTok Shop is connected to your Ads Account in the Business Center or the Seller Center.

-Appearing as in-feed ads, Video Shopping Ads allows brands and retailers to make their videos shoppable.
-This means that when users see the ad, there will be a link to your TikTok Shop within the video.
-Perfect!
+Appearing as in-feed ads, Video Shopping Ads allow brands and retailers to make their videos shoppable.
+This means that when users see the ad, there will be a link to your TikTok Shop embedded in the video.

 TikTok Brand Takeover Ads